{{flagHref}}

 Description

-Myth 1: EV Batteries Do Not Last Long
+Myth 1: EV Batteries Don't Last Long

-Myth 2: EV Batteries Are Harmful to the Environment
+Myth 2: EV batteries are harmful to the environment.

-Myth 4: EV Batteries Are Too Expensive to Replace
+Myth 4: EV Batteries are too expensive to replace.

 Myth 7: EV Batteries Are Difficult to Recycle